top of page

 Arrive NO MORE than 10 minutes before your audition appointment.

 ADVICE: Please do not wait until the last minute to order your music.
 We strongly suggest practicing/reviewing your sheet music with a pianist before your audition.
-Do not assume the CD/Radio version of your song is the same as your sheet music.
+Do not assume your song's CD/Radio version is the same as your sheet music.
 Hearing the sheet music version of a song for the first time during an actual audition will not allow you to perform at your best!

-Online Sheet Music Resources: JW Pepper Music online & sheetmusicplus.com
+Online Sheet Music Resources: JW Pepper Music online, Musicnotes.com & sheetmusicplus.com

 A Few Reminders: